braze-inc/braze-docs/_docs/_api/endpoints/catalogs/synchronous_catalogs/post_create_catalog.md

 ## Rate limit

-This endpoint has a shared rate limit of X requests per minute between all bulk endpoints.
+This endpoint has a shared rate limit of 5 requests per minute between all synchronous catalog endpoints.

 ## Request body